leo-texuanw/Learning/aws/docs/Serverless_DynamoDB.md

 ### DynamoDB Transactions

 Transaction = Ability to Create/ Update/ Delete multiple rows in different tables at the same time.
 It's an "all or nothing" type of operation.
+It's ACID (atomicity, consistency, isolation and durability)

 - Write Modes: Standard, Transactional
 - Read Modes: Eventual Consistency, Strong Consistency, Transactional
 - Consume 2x of WCU/ RCU
+- Up to 25 items or 4 MB of data

 ### DynamoDB as Session State Cache